Electronics notes/Temperature sensing

 - Variants

-- As thermocouples are any two metals (typically alloys) touching, there are endless possible variations.
+- As most thermocouples are any two metals or alloys touching, there are endless possible variations.

 - There are some combinations that became industry standards, and specified.